maobrien11235/ANTNM/README.md

 YAMLs to coordinate the project.
 I hate it but I may also go down the route of virtual environments too... gonna try to resist that...

+Update 04APR2021: talking to Daniel helped challenge an assumption that this problem may not be a survival analysis problem at all.
+Two things I'm realizing:
+1. Contestants are not directly comparable across seasons.
+Contestant X in season 4 that was in the top 2 may have only may have been eliminated in the first three episodes of season 21.
+So, at minimum, I would a game-theoretic approach to the problem.
+2. Lesser to (1), my planned target variable is not a time to event variable, which is just wholly against the design of the Cox proportional hazards models.

 # Notes and Starting Thoughts
 Note: sex is limited to only female contestants